"

 A T-tail is out of the turbulent wake of the main wing, thereby improving its aerodynamic effectiveness for a given control deflection.
 However, this type of design is usually structurally heavier than the conventional tail.
 A T-tail design has also been shown to be more prone to flutter when attempts to reduce its weight have also led to reduced structural stiffness.
 The high torsional stiffness of the rear fuselage is also essential.
 Nevertheless, a T-tail configuration is common for modern airplane designs.
 Historically, the T-tail design also has some aerodynamic concerns, such as a susceptibility to “deep stall” at high angles of attack where the turbulent flow from the wing blankets the tail surfaces and reduces the effectiveness of the elevator and rudder, and must be thoroughly investigated during flight testing.

 In the twin-boom tail or double-tail empennage design, the aft airframe consists of two separate fuselages or “tail booms,” each with a rudder but usually connected by a single horizontal stabilizer.
 Although the twin-boom empennage configuration is less common today, many aircraft have been designed with this type of empennage.
 It can be used when a conventional empennage is not possible.
 For example, when a propulsion system (propeller or jet) is installed at the rear of the fuselage, there can be significant flow interference between the propulsion system and the airframe, which can be minimized using a twin-boom tail.
-Specific cargo aircraft that require rear loading, or when there are aircraft length and/or height constraints constraints, may also use a twin-boom tail.
+Specific cargo aircraft that require rear loading, or when there are aircraft length and/or height constraints, may also use a twin-boom tail.

 Engine Placement